 Ashriel scowled harder.

 “Come Brother,” Samal said after the laughter has died down a bit.
-“Enough of your scowling, I heard you saw our very own Brother Captain in action, please, regale of us with a tale.”
+“Enough of your scowling, I heard you saw our very own glorious leader in action, please, regale of us with a tale.”

-Ashriel held his scowl for a few seconds more then relaxed and said; “Very well, mayhaps my tale might teach you a thing or two about battle, Samal.”
+Ashriel held his scowl for a few seconds more just on principle then relaxed and said; “Very well, mayhaps my tale might teach you a thing or two about battle, Samal.”

-“What you all do not know” Ashriel clarified, “Is that when we entered in-system we received a Hail from another chapter of fellow battle brothers that apparently have arrived before us.
-Our scans of the planet surface show that they have already established a beach head and have heavily fortified it.
-The ship’s tech-servitors identified them as ‘Storm Zealots’, they pride themselves as masters of … defense.”
+“What you all do not know” Ashriel clarified, “Is that when we entered in-system we received a Hail from another chapter of fellow battle brothers that apparently arrived before us.
+Our scans of the planet surface show that they had already established a beach head and have heavily fortified it.
+The ship’s tech-servitors identified them as the ‘Storm Zealots’ chapter, they pride themselves as masters of … defense.”
 Ashriel said this last word with distaste.

 “Nevertheless, Brother Captain Zuriel returned their hails and demanded that they stand down.
-We were sent by the Emperor himself, Our mission must supersede any other and it is our spoils to take!”
-Ashriel exclaimed.
+We were sent by the Emperor himself, Our mission must supersede any other and whatever spoils there are, it is ours by divine right!”.

-“But” Ashriel continued, his voice growing darker with every word he next utters.
-“The square-jawed single-minded patrol-leader of these so called Storm Zealots had the nerve to reject our Brother Captain’s just request!”
+“But” Ashriel continued, his voice growing darker, “The square-jawed single-minded patrol-leader of these so called Storm Zealots had the nerve to reject our Brother Captain’s request!”

 “Yes, yes, I know, only a successor chapter would have the discourtesy and outright gall to treat a respected Brother Captain that way and by rights, Zuriel should be furious!
-But, and I must admit I am humbled by his next act, Brother Captain Zuriel remained calm and attempted to negotiate with the cretin!”
-Ashriel said in exasperated disbelief at his own words.
+But, and I must admit I am humbled, Brother Captain Zuriel remained calm and attempted to negotiate with the cretin.”
+Ashriel said, exasperated.

-With a calming breath and a swallow of the nutrients, Ashriel continued his story: “Because of Brother Zuriel’s wisdom in this, an accord was soon struck and a meeting to be held at the Storm Zealot’s beach head.
-Brother Captain Zuriel instructed for a small detachment to accompany him.
-Myself, Eremiel’s Squad and Halmeth’s assault marines.
-Oh, and old Amurael also insisted in joining the landing party, along with that new machine the Tech Marine fixed up, the one we found at Epidermus, remember?”
+Taking a moment and a swallow of his nutrients, Ashriel continued: “Because of Brother Zuriel’s wisdom in this, an accord was soon struck and a meeting was to be held at the Storm Zealot’s beach head.
+Brother Captain Zuriel instructed for a small detachment to accompany him; myself, Eremiel’s Squad and Halmeth’s assault marines.
+Old Amurael insisted on joining the landing party, oh and also that new machine the Tech Marine fixed up, the one we found at Epidermus, remember?”

 A round of cautious nods and not a few shudders answered Ashriel’s question.